 PTO/AIA/81B (07-13) Approved for use through 01/31/2018.
-OMB 0651-0035 U.S. Patent and Trademark Office; U.S. DEPARTMENT OF COMMERCE Under the Paperwork Reduction Act of 1995 no persons are required to respond to a collection of information unless it displays a valid OMB control number
+OMB 0651-0035 U.S. Patent and Trademark Office; U.S. DEPARTMENT OF COMMERCE

+Under the Paperwork Reduction Act of 1995 no persons are required to respond to a collection of information unless it displays a valid OMB control number

 II.
-Change of Cor respondence / Address
+Change of Corr II.
+Change of Correspondence Address

-examination proc eeding contro correspondence address for the ab I number(s) (more than one may be i the above-identified patent to be: e changed plemental

-OR the above-identified Customer Nur at right:]
+Please recognize or change the correspondence address for the above-identified reexamination or supplemental examination proceeding control number(s) (more than one may be changed only if they are merged proceedings) and for the file of the above-identified patent to be: The address associated with the above-identified Customer Number.
+The address associated with the Customer Number identified in the box at right:

 Firm or Individual Name

 Address

-City State 1 Zip
+City S tate Zip

-Country I
+Country

-Telephone Email
+Telephone E mail

-E ADDRESS FOR THE REEXAMINATION ER (S) MUST BE THE SAME AS THAT N
+PROCEEDING COM NOTE: THE CORRESPONDENCE ADDRESS FOR THE REEXAMINATION OR SUPPLEMENTAL EXAMINATION PROCEEDING CONTROL NUMBER(S) MUST BE THE SAME AS THAT FOR THE PATENT.
+SEE 37 CFR 1.33.

-I am the: Attorney and (if selected) Change of the patent being reexamined. of Corres pondence Ad dress
+III.
+Authorization for Power of Attorney and (if selected) Change of Correspondence Address I am the: Inventor, having ownership of the patent being reexamined.
+OR Patent owner.

-OR

-Patent owner.
 Statement under 37 CFR 3.73(c) (Form PTO/AIA/96) submitted herewith or filed on

 Signature of Inver Patent Owner ntor or Date

-Name Telephone
+Name I Teler ohone

-Title and receptione 1
+Title and

 Company

 NOTE: Signatures of all the inventors or patent owners of the entire interest or their representative(s) are required.
 If more than one signature is required, submit multiple forms, check the box below, and identify the total number of forms submitted in the blank below.
 A total of forms are submitted.
 If you need assistance in completing the form, call 1-800-PTO-9199 and select option 2.